DARSakthi/DARSakthi.github.io/_posts/2022-04-30-FEP-MaxEnt.markdown

   - reading guides
 ---

-Here I discuss a lengthy new paper of mine entitled _Towards a Geometry and Analysis for Bayesian Mechanics_ (preprint arXiv:2204.xxxxx), as well as an accompanying collaborative paper entitled ... .
+Here I discuss a lengthy new paper of mine entitled _Towards a Geometry and Analysis for Bayesian Mechanics_ (preprint arXiv:2204.xxxxx, cited here as [Sak2022]), as well as an accompanying collaborative paper entitled ... (preprint arXiv:2204.xxxx, cited here as [RSTK+22]).
 I'll give broad overviews of both papers, contextualising their results and walking through the thought process.
-The rest of this post will be devoted to an in-depth look at Sections 4 and 6 of 2204.xxxxx.[^1] The second paper, 2204.xxxxx, speaks for itself, I think—that's the beauty of working with skilled collaborators.
+The rest of this post will be devoted to an in-depth look at Sections 4 and 6 of [Sak2022].[^1] The second paper, [RSTK+22], speaks for itself, I think—that's the beauty of working with skilled collaborators.

 In any case—if I were to file this post under an MSC code, it would probably be 51P05, 'classical or axiomatic geometry and physics.'
 Allow me to explain why.